machinezone/IXWebSocket/README.md

 CMakefiles for the library and the examples are available.
 This library has few dependencies, so it is possible to just add the source files into your project.

 ## Implementation details

+### Per Message Deflate compression.

+The per message deflate compression option is supported.
+It can lead to very nice bandbwith savings (20x !) if your messages are similar, which is often the case for example for chat applications.
+All features of the spec should be supported.

 ### TLS/SSL